-The Moto G7 has been touted as the best budget Android smartphone, and it’s being offered for just $199.99 shipped, today only, originally $289.99.
-Featuring a 6.2″ Full HD+ Max Vision display (2270 x 1080) with 19:9 aspect ratio, a Qualcomm Snapdragon 632 processor with 1.8 GHz octa-core CPU, an Adreno 506 GPU, 4GB of RAM, 64 GB of internal storage, microSD expansion (512GB max), 12MP + 5MP dual rear cameras, an 8 MP front-facing camera, and a 3,000mAh battery.
+This 64GB Moto G7 comes unlocked, making it great for anyone who just needs a budget smartphone, and you can get one for $199.99 shipped, this weekend only, originally $299.99.
+Featuring a 6.2-inch Full HD+ Max Vision display (2270 x 1080), a Qualcomm Snapdragon 632 1.8 GHz octa-core CPU, an Adreno 506 GPU, 4GB of RAM, 12MP + 5MP dual rear cameras, an 8MP front-facing camera, microSD expansion, and a 3,000mAh batery.
 Product page.
 Read more for a hands-on video review and additional information.

-Photo credit: Slash Leaks
+Photo credit: Evan Blass

 Photo credit: Evan Blass